hwayne/learntla-v2/docs/beginner/concurrency.rst

 .. spec:: reader_writer/rw_local_1/reader_writer.tla
   :diff: reader_writer/3/reader_writer.tla
+  :ss: rw_local_1

-Notice how many more states we have :ss:`rw_local_1`.
+Notice how many more states we have.
 The ``while`` loop is nonatomic, and every iteration counts as a separate ``Write`` action.
 So there are now three possible orderings: Read-Write-Write, Write-Read-Write, and Write-Write-Read.

 ``i`` is only used in the writer, so we don't necessarily need to expose it to the reader.
 We can make a variable local to the process, like this:

 .. spec:: reader_writer/rw_local_2/reader_writer.tla
   :diff: reader_writer/rw_local_1/reader_writer.tla
+  :ss: rw_local_2

-ss:`rw_local_2` As with global variables, we can have multiple starting local variables— ``i \in 1..3`` is valid.
+As with global variables, we can have multiple starting local variables— ``i \in 1..3`` is valid.

 In practice, local variables aren't often used, as they can't be placed in `define <define>` blocks.
 This means you can't easily typecheck them, write helper operators, etc. Generally we use local variables as :ref:`auxiliary <topic_aux_vars>` or "bookkeeping" variables, like loop iterations and model bounding.

-For now let's pull out the ``while`` loop and go back to our previous version.
+For now let's pull out the ``while`` loop and go back to our `previous version <rw_3>`.

 .. index:: process; process sets